bheudorfer/data_groundwater_dynamics_2018/README.md

 # data_groundwater_dynamics_2018
+This is the data repository for the following paper:

-Data for the paper "Index-based characterization and quantification of groundwater dynamics"
+Heudorfer, B., Haaf, E., Stahl, K., Barthel, R. (2018).
+Index-based characterization and quantification of groundwater dynamics.
+Submitted to Water Reosurces Research.